Micbran/BossBattleHW01/BossBattleDesign.md

 #### Aggressive Strafe - StrafeFire State
 State Transition Guide: `Default State -> MovingToPoint State -> StrafeFire State -> Default State`

-Once Octogun's health has been dropped below 50%, they will gain a new random behavior.
-They will move to the left edge of the stage.
+Octogun will move to the left edge of the stage.
 Once they reach there, they will begin to rotate slowly counterclockwise (to 90 deg) and back clockwise (to 90 deg) and move to the right edge of the stage.
 Once they reach the right edge of the stage, they will return to the Default State (and thus resume patrol).
 ```
 ................................................
 ................................................